Peter Pan (play and novel): Epilogue

-Four years after the premiere of the original production of Peter Pan, Barrie wrote an additional scene entitled When Wendy Grew Up.
-An Afterthought, later included in the final chapter of Peter and Wendy, and later still published as a separate work in 1957.
+Four years after the premiere of the original production of Peter Pan, Barrie wrote an additional scene entitled When Wendy Grew Up, An Afterthought, later included in the final chapter of Peter and Wendy, and later still published as a separate work in 1957.

 In this scene, Peter returns for Wendy years later, but she is now grown up with a daughter of her own named Jane.
-It is also revealed Wendy married one of the Lost Boys, although this is not mentioned in the novel, and it is never revealed which one she did marry (in the original draft of the play, it is mentioned that she married Tootles, although Barrie omitted this before publication).
-When Peter learns that Wendy has "betrayed" him by growing up, he is heartbroken until Jane agrees to come to Neverland as Peter's new mother.
-In the novel's last few sentences, Barrie mentions that Jane has grown up as well and that Peter now takes her daughter Margaret to Neverland.
-Barrie says this cycle will go on forever as long as children are "gay and innocent and heartless".
+It is also revealed that Wendy married a Lost Boy, although this is not mentioned in the novel, and it is never revealed which one she did marry.
+When Peter learns that Wendy "betrayed" him by growing up, he is heartbroken until Jane agrees to come to Neverland as Peter's new mother.
+In the novel it is mentioned that when Jane grows up, Peter takes her daughter Margaret to Neverland.
+This cycle will go on forever as long as children are "gay and innocent and heartless".

-An Afterthought is only occasionally used in productions of the play, but was included in the musical production starring Mary Martin, and provided the premise for Disney's sequel to their animated adaptation of the story, Return to Never Land.
-This epilogue was filmed for the 2003 film but not included in the final version, though a rough cut of the sequence was included as an extra on the DVD of the film.

 Characters

 Peter Pan

 Peter Pan is one of the protagonists of the play and the novel.
 He is described in the novel as a young boy who still has all his first teeth; he wears clothes made of leaves (autumn leaves in the play, skeleton leaves in the novel) and plays the pipes.
 He is the only boy able to fly without the help of Tinker Bell's fairy dust.
-He has refused to grow up and distrusts mothers as he felt betrayed by his own mother.
+He has refused to grow up and distrusts mothers as he felt betrayed by his own; in Barrie's original production, Peter describes how he attempted to return home only to find that the nursery window is closed and his mother had given birth to a new baby boy.
 He cares about Wendy, but can only see her as a motherly figure, not as a sweetheart.
 Barrie attributes this to "the riddle of his very being".
+He is very cocky and forgetful; as he needs to forget what he's learned through his adventures in order to maintain his 'childlike wonder'.